 Rubric Templates & Examples

-Find inspiration for feedback rubrics with our examples of text, scale and yes/no questions.
-At the end of the guide you will find a whole rubric you can use as a template for your own classes.
+Find inspiration for feedback rubrics with our updated examples of text, scale and yes/no questions.
+We’ve broken down how to develop rubric questions by subject and targeted skills.
+Our newest addition of the book includes links to full rubrics in our rubric library.
+At the end of the guide, you will find a whole rubric you can use as a template for your own classes.